Best Fixed Mount VHF Marine Radio Reviews – Complete Guide and Best Picks for 2018

 The availability of a built-in GPS in this radio means that you won’t have to purchase another one separately.
 It also eliminates the hassle of wiring the GPS to the radio.

-Similar to other high-end GPS-enabled VHF radios, this GPS allows you save close to 100 waypoints and use the compass to navigate to them.
+Similar to other high-end GPS-enabled VHF radios, this GPS allows you to save close to 100 waypoints and use the compass to navigate to them.
 Do you know what this means?
 In my opinion, it means minimal chances of getting lost in the sea.

 This radio is also Class D DSC-compliant and will, therefore, allow you to send distress calls to the Coast Guard with your position info and identity for a speedy rescue operation.
 Worth noting, you could also receive distress calls from other ships around you and help in saving the day.